LanaDelSlay/Shutdown-On-Lan/README.md

 ```
 192.168.0.47:8750
 ```

-Type the server's IP of which you'd like to shut down, then click the button to send the command!
+Type the server's IP of which you'd like to shut down, then click the button to send the command! (or leave empty to shutdown local machine)
 <img src="https://i.imgur.com/LQkQP6T.png" alt="HTTP Server">

 <!-- USAGE EXAMPLES -->